doncato/alarm-page/README.md

 # alarm-page
-A simple Sci-Fi-like alarm animation Web-page purely written in HTML, CSS and PHP This page is just a basic silly alarm animation.
+A simple Sci-Fi-like alarm animation Web-page written in HTML, CSS and PHP This page is just a basic silly alarm animation.
 It just blinks red and black and stuff.
 The idea for this is to be a fun little website which anyone can fullscreen for fun (maybe a prank?) or maybe also as screen for video producer.
 Maybe you could also open this page if an application encouters